 However, annuitizing is just an option.
 Annuity holders don’t have to do it and can take the money in their annuity elsewhere.
 You can cash out and make lump-sum withdrawals, but nobody is forcing you into a payment structure.

 Annuitization converts your annuity investment into a stream of regular payments.
 There are many payout options, which can help you protect yourself and your assets in the event that you live longer than expected.

 However, annuities aren’t without their drawbacks, so be sure to carefully consider your financial goals and other factors before signing on the dotted line.

 - Do you know how much you’ll need for retirement?
 Do you know what your 401(k) will be worth when you retire?
 How much will you rely on Social Security once you stop working?
-SmartAsset’s retirement guide can help answer these questions and lay the foundation for your retirement plan.
+SmartAsset’s retirement calculator can help answer these questions and lay the foundation for your retirement plan.

 Photo credit: ©iStock.com/Casper1774Studio, ©iStock.com/ijeab, ©iStock.com/Jirapong Manustrong